BiniFn/WeebHub/README.md

 This project exists as a personal fork focused on experimentation, improvements, bug fixes, and additional features.
 Several issues from the original repository have been fixed alongside various UI and quality-of-life improvements.

-A dedicated mobile app is currently in development.
-In the meantime, Android users can already run WeebHub locally through Termux, similar to running the application on a PC using a local server setup.

 Full credit for the original foundation, architecture, and core functionality belongs to the Seanime developers and contributors.
 Please support the original project and check out their work.

 ---